-- ✓ Continue to update our floodplain mapping to determine a flood construction level (SPF) Due for completion early spring 2019 - ✓ Grant funding to support the building of permanent flood protection works (DMAF).
-Application is currently underway and is due for submission January 11, 2019. - ✓ Work with industry and our consultants to create a plan for temporary flood protection works (SPF).
+- ✓ Continue to update our floodplain mapping to determine a flood construction level Strategic Priorities Fund (SPF) Due for completion early spring 2019 - ✓ Grant funding to support the building of permanent flood protection works Disaster Mitigation Adaptation Fund (DMAF).
+Application is currently underway and is due for submission January 11, 2019. - ✓ Work with industry and our consultants to create a plan for temporary flood protection works Strategic Priorities Fund.
 The Manager of Operations and the Flood Recovery team are currently working on this - ✓ The development of the Airport Master Plan (Urban Systems-Planning) to establish additional areas of Industrial land opportunities. (work in concert with current stakeholders invested in the airport area.
-Necessary infrastructure requirements. - ✓ Continue to move forward with the construction of a new well to improve fire protection (Debt) - Loan Authorization Bylaw is set to expire in 2019; the City will need to implement this in a timely manner and proper notification to be given to the RDKB. - ✓ Seek opportunities from senior levels of government to fund the Eastside Reservoir replacement (ICIP Grant)
+Necessary infrastructure requirements. - ✓ Continue to move forward with the construction of a new well to improve fire protection (Debt) Loan Authorization Bylaw is set to expire in 2019; the City will need to implement this in a timely manner and proper notification to be given to the RDKB. - ✓ Seek opportunities from senior levels of government to fund the Eastside Reservoir replacement from the Investing in Canada Infrastructure Program (ICIP Grant)